stoneRdev/a-proper-javascript-interface/README.md

 ### Footnotes

-[^1]: ya, ya, typescript, whatever.
+<a name="fn1">1</a>: ya, ya, typescript, whatever.
 It's not 'javascript' enough for me

-[^2]: this is not needed, as you can always just pass the interface to 'implements' directly, but is there to provide for caching, and as a way to rid of the actual class, preventing it from being extended accidentally.
+<a name="fn2">2</a>: this is not needed, as you can always just pass the interface to 'implements' directly, but is there to provide for caching, and as a way to rid of the actual class, preventing it from being extended accidentally.

-[^3]: the 'Implementable' function returns a class 'Implementation', which extends either the passed class or an 'EmptyClass', and this 'Implementation' class is what you extend.
+<a name="fn3">3</a>: the 'Implementable' function returns a class 'Implementation', which extends either the passed class or an 'EmptyClass', and this 'Implementation' class is what you extend.

-[^4]: if a class is passed, the class has an internal reference to it created temporarily, which is deleted after enforcement is done.
+<a name="fn4">4</a>: if a class is passed, the class has an internal reference to it created temporarily, which is deleted after enforcement is done.
 This lowers the memory footprint but slightly raises execution time

-[^5]: not included from the base type (i.e. Object or Array)
+<a name="f5">5</a>: not included from the base type (i.e. Object or Array)

-[^6]: preferred, works for everything that I've tested against
+<a name="fn6">6</a>: preferred, works for everything that I've tested against

-[^7]: a little undefined behaviour there, and very specific to the situation
+<a name="fn7">7</a>: a little undefined behaviour there, and very specific to the situation